 Environmental safety is an important component of the national security of Ukraine.
-In 2015, in the industrial complex of Ukraine about 1000 objects were operated where hazardous chemicals in quantities above 219 thousand tons were stored or used in the production.
 The largest number of chemically hazardous facilities is located in the Donetsk, Dnipropetrovsk, Luhansk, Kharkiv regions.
 About 11 million people live in areas of possible chemical contamination.
-In general, it should be noted that the condition of pollution of the environment by the activities of the chemical industry in 2015 has not changed significantly compared to previous years.
+In general, it should be noted that the condition of pollution of the environment by the activities of the chemical industry has not changed significantly compared to previous years.